wilsonmar/WebSockets/README.md

 10). http://www.asp.net/

+Here is where the documentation and references to all things ASP.NET.

-## <a name="SignalRAppDemo"> Trace a Demo SignalR App</a>
+## <a name="SignalRAppDemo"> Trace a Production Demo SignalR App</a>
 Before showing how to <a href="#BuildSignalR">build apps from scratch</a> later in this page, let's dive into some sample apps running in production mode over the internet to examine what makes WebSockets so fast and useful.

 1).
-If you haven't already, open an internet browser that handles HTML5, such as Internet Explorer 11 that comes with Windows 8.
+If you haven't already, open a Google Chrome internet browser. because it has the best debugger.

 2).

+3).
 On a PC, press F12 to initiate diagnostics.
-    or right-click on the page and select **Inspect Element**.
+    Or right-click (on a Mac control-click) anywhere on the page and select **Inspect Element**.

 3).
 Click to Trace the HTTP packets to be handled by the browser.